anchit-chandran/medicode-website/docs/index.md

   <figcaption>Tutorial 1's Google Colaboratory environment</figcaption>
 </figure>

-To get free access to our first tutorial, in which you can work through and write Python code all within your browser, sign up to our mailing list below, and you'll be sent a link to the tutorial!

-The Learning Objectives are:
+Sign up for our mailing list below to receive a link for our first Python tutorial, where you can write code directly in your browser for free!

+**By completing the tutorial, you will**:

- - Understand the syntax of Python
+- Learn Python syntax
- - Understand variables in Python
+- Understand and use Python variables
- - Utilise comments to begin establishing good coding practices
- - Apply understanding of variables to update variable values
- - Understand and differentiate between data types
+- Recognize and differentiate Python data types
- - Utilise f-strings
+- Use f-strings for string formatting
- - Apply knowledge of syntax and variables to create basic programs
+- Build a basic program

-## Sign up
+## 📧 Sign up

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-071822.css" rel="stylesheet" type="text/css">